justplainstuff/plainstack/web/documentation/0-motivation.md

 It consists of three parts:

 1. This documentation
-2. `create-plainweb`: A CLI tool to create a starter project
+2. `create-plainweb`: A CLI for creating a starter project
 3. `plainweb`: A small NPM package that integrates existing tools and packages

 ## Motivation